-WHITE PLAINS, N.Y., Nov.
-26, 2012 /PRNewswire/ -- Drew Industries Incorporated (NYSE: DW), a leading supplier of components for recreational vehicles (RV) and manufactured homes, today announced that its Board of Directors has approved a special cash dividend of $2.00 per share of common stock.
+WHITE PLAINS, N.Y., Dec.
+1, 2010 /PRNewswire-FirstCall/ -- Drew Industries Incorporated (NYSE: DW), a leading supplier of components for recreational vehicles (RV) and manufactured homes, today announced that its Board of Directors approved a special cash dividend of $1.50 per share of common stock.

-"Our strong balance sheet will enable us to continue our long-term strategy of growth through acquisitions, market share gains, and new product introductions," added Joe Giordano, Drew's CFO and Treasurer.
+Even after this cash dividend, aggregating approximately $33 million, Drew will have more than $30 million of available cash, no debt and substantial unused borrowing capacity.
+"Our strong balance sheet will enable us to continue our long-term strategy of growth through acquisitions, market share gains, and new product introductions," added Zinn.

-About Drew Drew, through its wholly-owned subsidiaries, Kinro and Lippert Components, supplies a broad array of components for RVs, manufactured homes, modular housing, truck caps and buses, and trailers used to haul boats, livestock, equipment and other cargo.
-Currently, from 31 factories located throughout the United States, Drew serves most major national manufacturers of RVs and manufactured homes.
+Drew, through its wholly-owned subsidiaries, Kinro and Lippert Components, supplies a broad array of components for RVs and manufactured homes, including windows, doors, chassis, chassis parts, bath and shower units, axles, and upholstered furniture.
+In addition, Drew manufactures slide-out mechanisms and leveling devices for RVs, and trailers primarily for hauling boats.
+Currently, from 25 factories located throughout the United States, Drew serves most major national manufacturers of RVs and manufactured homes in an efficient and cost-effective manner.
 Additional information about Drew and its products can be found at www.drewindustries.com.

 SOURCE Drew Industries Incorporated